-- To know the essential elements of contract and also the Indian Contract Act 1872. - To learn the fundamental regulation about the sale of goods act, 1930. - To make the student understand about the Limited Liability Partnership Act, 2008 - To impart basic knowledge of Partnership Law and Indian Partnership Act 1932. - To enhance students knowledge in the Negotiable Instruments Act.
+- 1. To know the essential elements of contract and also the Indian Contract Act 1872. - 2.
+To learn the fundamental regulation about the sale of goods act, 1930. - 3.
+To impart basic knowledge of Partnership Law and Indian Partnership Act 1932. - 4.
+To understand about the Limited Liability Partnership Act, 2008 - 5.
+To enhance knowledge in the Negotiable Instruments Act 1881.